IrvingRondon/IrvingRondon.github.io/README.md

 -Assistant Editor Freelance, Editorial M\'exico, May 2018 - June 2019
 -Proofreading  and editing science books, guides and complementary material for high school programs.

-**Laboratory skills**
--Standard University Physics Laboratory equipment used in physics and optics.

--Laboratory of colorimetry  (LABEC)  accredited by The  National Laboratory of  Metrology of Mexico (CENAM)

 ## Projects and publications
 ### An analytical approximation to measure the extinction cross-section using: Localized Waves